cloudflare/quiche/qlog/README.md

 streamer.finish_frames().ok();
 ```

-Once all events have have been written, the log
+Once all events have been written, the log
 can be finalized with [`finish_log()`]:

 ```rust